BinaryKits/BinaryKits.Zpl/README.md

 Console.WriteLine(output);
 ```

-### Draw pictures, auto resize based on DPI (Please dither the colorful picture first)
+### Draw pictures

+> For the best image result, first convert your graphic to black and white.
+The library auto resize the image based on DPI.

-You have 2 options:
+You have 2 possibilities to transfer the graphic to the printer:

 #### 1. ZplDownloadObjects (Use ~DY and ^IM)
 With this option, the image is sent to the printer in the original graphic format and the printer converts the graphic to a black and white graphic